Pylons/pyramid/docs/narr/hooks.rst

 default value of ``None``.

 Errors raised by finished callbacks are not handled specially.
-They will be propagated to the caller of the :mod:`repoze.bfg` router application.
+They will be propagated to the caller of the :mod:`pyramid` router application.

 A finished callback has a lifetime of a *single* request.
-If you want a finished callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`repoze.bfg.interfaces.INewRequest` event).
+If you want a finished callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`pyramid.interfaces.INewRequest` event).

 .. _registering_configuration_decorators:

 Registering Configuration Decorators
 ------------------------------------

-Decorators such as :class:`repoze.bfg.view.bfg_view` don't change the behavior of the functions or classes they're decorating.
-Instead, when a :term:`scan` is performed, a modified version of the function or class is registered with :mod:`repoze.bfg`.
+Decorators such as :class:`pyramid.view.bfg_view` don't change the behavior of the functions or classes they're decorating.
+Instead, when a :term:`scan` is performed, a modified version of the function or class is registered with :mod:`pyramid`.

 You may wish to have your own decorators that offer such behaviour.
-This is possible by using the :term:`Venusian` package in the same way that it is used by :mod:`repoze.bfg`.
+This is possible by using the :term:`Venusian` package in the same way that it is used by :mod:`pyramid`.

-By way of example, let's suppose you want to write a decorator that registers the function it wraps with a :term:`Zope Component Architecture` "utility" within the :term:`application registry` provided by :mod:`repoze.bfg`.
+By way of example, let's suppose you want to write a decorator that registers the function it wraps with a :term:`Zope Component Architecture` "utility" within the :term:`application registry` provided by :mod:`pyramid`.
 The application registry and the utility inside the registry is likely only to be available once your application's configuration is at least partially completed.
 A normal decorator would fail as it would be executed before the configuration